bcgov/lcfs/etl/readme.md

 **4. Configure Databases:**

+* In NiFi, click on the Configuration gear in the Operate Box
+* Switch to the Controller Services Tab
+* Click the configure button on the LCFS and TFRS Databasepool rows to Edit them
-Set "pass" as the password for lcfs and tfrs services in their configuration settings.
+* Switch to the properties tab and set "pass" as the password

 **5. Enable Services:**

-Enable all NiFi services.
+Click the lignting bolt next to all services to Enable them

 **6. Import Databases:**